Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Nevada Cigarette Tax

-Smokers in Nevada pay the 25th-highest cigarette tax in the U.S., according to IGEN.
+Smokers in Nevada pay the 22nd-lowest cigarette tax in the country, according to the Campaign for Tobacco-Free Kids.
 Tobacco taxes cost $1.80 per pack of 20 cigarettes, or nine cents per cigarette.

 Nevada Alcohol Tax

 Excise taxes on alcohol in Nevada depend on the alcoholic content of the beverage being sold.
-Wine is taxed at a rate of 70 cents per gallon, beer at a rate of 16 cents per gallon and liquor at a rate of $3.60 per gallon.
+Beverages with 0.5% to 14% alcohol by volume (ABV), which includes most beer and many wines, pay a rate of between 16 and 70 cents per gallon.
+From 14.1% to 22% ABV, the rate is $1.30 per gallon; and from 22.1% to 80% (which includes most liquors), the rate is $3.60 per gallon.
+That is just the 38th-highest rate in the country, and adds up to about 71 cents on a fifth of alcohol.
 Sales tax still applies in addition to those excise tax rates.

 Nevada Gas Tax

-Whether you’re driving through Nevada or living there permanently, you’ll need to pay the state’s gas tax.
-The tax on regular gasoline is 23 cents per gallon.
-For a driver who travels 15,000 miles a year in a car that gets an average of 25 miles per gallon, that tax would cost just over $130 per year.
-The tax on diesel is slightly higher, at 27.00 cents per gallon.
+Whether you’re driving through Nevada or living their permanently, you’ll need to pay the state’s gas tax.
+The tax on regular gasoline is 17th highest in the country, at 33.78 cents per gallon.
+For a driver who goes 15,000 miles per year in a car that gets an average of 25 miles per gallon, that tax would cost just over $200 per year.
+The tax on diesel is slightly lower, at 28.56 cents per gallon.

 Nevada Estate Tax